peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Returns:</b>

-True if an array's length is allowed under this filter; otherwise, false.
+True if this filter allows CBOR arrays and an array's length is allowed under this filter; otherwise, false.

 ### ArrayLengthMatches